bridge-ai-neuro/bridge-ai-neuro.github.io/_pages/teaching.md

 ### Research paper presentations and reports
 In the course of the semester, there will be two days dedicated to discussing relevant research.
 During each of these days, we will discuss 4 research papers from the list below.
 On one of these days, a student will be expected to present a 20-minute presentation on one of these papers, and on the other the student will be expected to submit two 2-page reports on 2 of the papers (1 report per paper; reports should utilize the [NeurIPS template](https://www.overleaf.com/latex/templates/neurips-2021-ai-for-science-workshop/mqdhgfxfxkgn))).
 The research papers will be randomly assigned.
 Reports and presentation slides are due by the time of class.
 The dates and locations of the research paper discussions are specified in the #timeline below.

-Please Structure the presentation/report as follows:
+Please structure the presentation/report as follows:
   - a short summary of the paper
   - a discussion on how the paper extends state of the art
   - the main strengths of the paper.